United States presidential state car: Kennedy Lincoln Continental

 In 1967, the car was modified again with an upgraded air conditioning system, an openable rear-door window, and structural enhancement to the rear deck.
-Despite successive presidential state cars being built and delivered to the White House, the X-100 continued to be occasionally used by Presidents Lyndon B. Johnson, Richard Nixon, Gerald Ford, and Jimmy Carter until it was retired from service in early 1977.
-As of March 2021, it was publicly exhibited at The Henry Ford museum in Dearborn, Michigan.
+Despite successive presidential state cars being built and delivered to the White House, the X-100 continued to be occasionally used by Presidents Lyndon B. Johnson, Richard Nixon, Gerald Ford, and Jimmy Carter until it was retired from service in March 1977.
+At that time, the federal government donated the car to the Henry Ford museum in Dearborn, Michigan, which also owned the previous presidential Lincolns as well as the chair in which Abraham Lincoln was sitting when he was assassinated at Ford's Theatre.
+Out of respect for the Kennedy family, the museum stated it would not display the car until Kennedy's children were both 21 or older.
+The car was kept in storage in a building next to the museum until October 24, 1981, when "The President's Car" exhibit opened to the public (one month before the 21st birthday of John F. Kennedy Jr., Kennedy's youngest surviving child).
+As of March 2021, it remains on display at the museum.